microsoft/bedrock/gitops/azure-devops/README.md

 ### 3. Create Azure Pipeline Release

-The Azure Pipeline Release will be triggered off of the Azure Pipeline Build that was created in Step 2.
-The Azure Pipeline Release will accomplish the following objectives:
+The Azure Pipeline Release will be triggered off of the Azure Pipeline Build that was created in Step 2, and will accomplish the following objectives:

 - Clone the HLD repo
 - Download and Install Fabrikate
 - Execute `fab set` to manipulate HLDs
 - Git commit and push to HLD repo

+The Release should look similar to the following, where updates to the build artifact will automatically trigger the execution of tasks within the stages.
+Here, the different stages in the pipeline resemble environments in your DevOps workflow.

 ![Release Environments](images/releases-env.png)